GwendalRaoul/mqttfx-wirepas-decoder/README.md

 ./gradlew shadowJar
 ```

-That will produce a `build/libs/mqttfx-wirepas-decoder-<version>-all.jar` which you can install as described bellow.
+That will produce a `build/libs/mqttfx-wirepas-decoder-<version>-all.jar` which you can install as described above.

 [mqttfx]: http://mqttfx.org/
 [here_screenshot]: media/screenshot.png